College of Engineering

 Information on prerequisites for application and requirements for acceptance are available in the Cooperative Education Office, 242 Nedderman Hall, and on the College of Engineering web site.

-The College of Engineering offers 9 doctoral degrees and 12 Master’s degrees.
-The College of Engineering and its faculty, in conjunction with research centers, laboratories and groups across the University, have produced nearly $55 million in engineering-related research expenditures from government agencies and private industry.
+The College of Engineering offers 9 doctoral degrees and 13 Master’s degrees.
+The College of Engineering and its faculty, in conjunction with research centers, laboratories and groups across the University, have produced more than $64 million in engineering-related research expenditures from government agencies and private industry.

 Working professionals interested in pursuing a graduate degree may choose from more than 130 online courses available most semesters.